 GET TO A SAFE PLACE AS SOON AS POSSIBLE.

-TRY TO PRESERVE ALL PHYSICAL EVIDENCE
+TRY TO PRESERVE ALL PHYSICAL EVIDENCE.

 SEEK MEDICAL ATTENTION as soon as possible.
 It is important to seek immediate and follow-up medical attention for several reasons: a. to assess and treat any physical injuries you may have sustained; b. to determine the risk of sexually transmitted diseases, HIV, Hepatitis B or pregnancy and to take appropriate medical measures; and c. to gather evidence which would aid criminal prosecution.
 Physical evidence should be collected immediately, ideally within the first 24 hours.
 It may be collected later than this, but the quality and quantity of evidence may be diminished.